Confession: I Wish I Had Not Gone To Seminary

 Biblical and theological knowledge had prepared me to become a Christian educator, but it was extremely difficult to find a job in my field.
 I had done an independent study where I had designed a Bible School to teach others what I had been taught.

 Soon after graduating, I put my directive study into fruition, and The Way of Life Spiritual Development Center in Partnership with Oral Roberts University was started.
 The rest is history with having trained hundreds of people who have gone into ministry.
 Many have become pastors, and most of them work in some capacity in their own churches and in the Kingdom of Go

 I still wish I had not gone to seminary.
 Why?

-If I had not gone to seminary, I could look forward to going now.
-That experience is behind me.
+Hopefully, people have read the entire article to find out why I say I wish I had not gone to seminary.
+The point I want to make is that my seminary experience was so powerful that If I had not gone to seminary before, I could look forward to going now.
+That wonderful experience is behind me.
 Had I not gone, the experience would be something to look forward to.

 I thank God for my seminary experience.
 It changed my life to be in the position I'm in today to teach others what I have learned.
 I recommend seminary to those who want to learn about the things I have mentioned in this article.
 Seminary changed my life, and it can change yours too!

 - Confessions: "I Lie, Cheat, Steal, Fight, and Kill"

 I get drunk not to make my flesh feel good.
 I get drunk because so that my spirit can be renewed, revived and restored.
 I get drunk because I want to experience the presence of God every chance I can.